 - (1) In addition, our Funds may issue Class I or Series I units to institutional investors.
 The Management Fees in respect thereof are determined on a case by case basis and generally do not exceed the fees payable in respect of Class F or Series F units. - (2) Subject to loss carry-forward provisions.
-See "- Our Investment Philosophy and Styles and Our Funds Our Funds". - (3) Sprott Opportunities RSP Fund invests in units of Sprott Opportunities Hedge Fund L.P.
-Performance Fees are charged at the Sprott Opportunities Hedge Fund LP level. - (4) Return of this benchmark index is capped at 12%. - (5) Approximately 3% of total AUM is not subject to a Performance Fee; of this amount, 2% relates to the Sprott Gold Bullion Fund.
+See "- Our Investment Philosophy and Styles and Our Funds Our Funds" - (3) Sprott Opportunities RSP Fund invests in units of Sprott Opportunities Hedge Fund L.P.
+Performance Fees are charged at the Sprott Opportunities Hedge Fund LP level. - (4) Class T 2% Management Fee